 El Salvador is a key partner in efforts to dampen the threats posed by transnational criminal organizations and gangs.
 The country has been a strong, durable partner on security and defense issues.
 However, endemic crime and impunity threaten El Salvador's progress by undermining the legitimacy of state institutions and impeding economic growth.
-U.S. policy toward El Salvador promotes the strengthening of El Salvador's democratic institutions, rule of law, judicial reform, national reconciliation and reconstruction, and economic opportunity and growth.
+U.S. policy toward El Salvador promotes the strengthening of El Salvador's democratic institutions, rule of law, judicial reform, and economic opportunity and growth.
 Through the Partnership for Growth, the two countries are committed to working closely to boost economic prosperity and create a safer, more prosperous, and more democratic future for all their citizens.

 U.S. Assistance to El Salvador

 El Salvador is one of four countries worldwide selected to participate in the Partnership for Growth initiative.
 A joint U.S.-El Salvador multidisciplinary team identified the two most critical constraints to economic growth: crime and insecurity; and low productivity in tradables.
 The governments of El Salvador and the United States subsequently identified 20 goals in a 5-year Joint Country Action Plan to work in partnership with local organizations, the private sector, and other donors.
 As part of this effort, the majority of U.S. assistance for El Salvador will be aligned to support of the Joint Country Action Plan.